Fighter Interception Development Unit RAF: Transition to Fighter Interception Development Squadron

 On 23 August 1944, the FIU became the Fighter Interception Development Squadron (FIDS).
 By the latter war years the unit had become an element of the Night Fighter Development Wing (NFDW), which also included the Bomber Support Development Unit (BSDU) and the Fighter Experimental Flight (FEF), which specialised in "Ranger" (daylight intruder) operations with Mosquitoes.
-Two Westland Welkin s served with the Fighter Interception Unit from May to November 1944, where they were used to evaluate suitability for high-altitude fighter operations.
-A two-seat night fighter version – the Welkin NF Mk II – was also evaluated but only two were produced was not ordered into production.
-During the closing months of the war the BSDU claimed four victories, the FIDS two victories and the FEF eight victories plus a large number of aircraft destroyed on the ground.
+Two Westland Welkins served with the Fighter Interception Unit from May to November 1944, where they were used to evaluate suitability for high-altitude fighter operations.
+A two-seat night fighter version – the Welkin NF Mk II – was also evaluated, but the type was not ordered into production.
+During the closing months of the war the BSDU claimed four victories, the FIDS two victories, and the FEF eight victories plus a large number of aircraft destroyed on the ground.

 In late 1944, the Fighter Interception Development Squadron (of the Night Fighter Development Wing) carried out operational trials at RAF Ford (and later Manston) under the code name Operation Vapour to counter Heinkel He 111 H-22 aircraft of III/KG 53 air launching V-1 flying bombs.
 A radar-equipped Vickers Wellington was modified for use by the Fighter Interception Unit as one of the first Airborne Early Warning and Control (AEW&C) aircraft.
 It operated at an altitude of 4,000 feet over the North Sea to control Mosquito night fighters intercepting the Heinkel He 111s flying from Dutch airbases and carrying out airborne launches of the V-1 flying bomb.
-The modus operandi typically involved the Heinkels leaving bases in the Netherlands and flying out over the North Sea at a height of less than 300 feet.
+The modus operandi typically involved the Heinkels leaving bases in the Netherlands and flying out over the North Sea at a height of less than 300 ft.
 Once the Heinkels neared the East Anglian coast they would increase speed and release their flying bombs before turning for home at low level.
 To assist in detecting the Heinkels the Fighter Interception Development Squadron borrowed a Coastal Command Wellington equipped with a modified ASV Mk VI radar set and PPI to act as Airborne Early Warning and Control.
 After trials, low level night patrols off the north of the Netherlands were carried out by the Wellington with several Mosquito night fighters.
 For the night fighters to locate and keep station with the Wellington, the aircraft was fitted with a special homing beacon.
-Despite encouraging results, the Luftwaffe stopped air launches by mid January 1945, and the operational trials ended.
+Despite encouraging results, the Luftwaffe stopped air launches by mid January 1945 and the operational trials ended.